 Big Sky, Montana is an outdoor lover's paradise.
 There's more than a lifetime of activities to do in Big Sky's backyard - climbing, hiking, skiing, rafting, peak bagging, biking, or fishing.
-But there's more to Montana than just Big Sky so we highly encourage you to go out and explore everything that Big Sky Country has to offer.
-One popular day trip that you don't want to miss is to travel from Big Sky to West Yellowstone.
+But there's more to Montana than just Big Sky, so we highly encourage you to go out and explore everything that Big Sky Country has to offer.
+One popular day trip that you don't want to miss is traveling from Big Sky to West Yellowstone.

 West Yellowstone is one of Big Sky's closest neighbors.
-West Yellowstone, sometimes referred to as West, is located less than an hour south of Big Sky.
+West Yellowstone, sometimes referred to as "West", is located less than an hour's scenic drive from Big Sky.
 It's easy to access and the drive is absolutely jaw dropping.
 To travel from Big Sky to West Yellowstone turn south on US Highway 191 and follow it for approximately 51 miles.
 The route follows the Gallatin River as it flows between the Madison and Gallatin Ranges and quickly enters the NW section of Yellowstone National Park.

 West Yellowstone is the main gateway to the heart of Yellowstone National Park.
 The West entrance to the park is open throughout the summer to vehicle traffic, but it is also open in the winter for snowmobile trips into the park.
 Combine the access to Yellowstone National Park with cool zip line adventures, world class cross country skiing, and top notch snowmobiling in West Yellowstone and you can see why the route from Big Sky to West Yellowstone is a popular one.